 Consequently, one third of the NT population are traditional Aborigines who are entirely without a voice… this having been hijacked by local bureaucrats and celebrity Indigenous who can speak only English, and who have no comprehension of real-world Aboriginal culture.
-The media is complicit, invariably only echoing the exchanges of ignorance resonated by the above ‘Aboriginal Leaders’.
+The media is complicit, invariably only echoing the exchanges of ignorance resonated by the earlier-listed ‘Aboriginal Leaders’.

 Anthropologists, for their part, in spite of not learning Aboriginal languages, have academically colonised Aboriginal culture and lock other Australians’ out of the official communication loop.